chocolatedesue/vits_web_demo/README.md

 ## usage
 ### From docker
- 1. sudo apt update && sudo apt install docker.io
+ 1. sudo apt update && sudo apt install -y  docker.io
  2. docker pull ccdesue/vits_demo
  3. download the model and config, which should be named as  ~/.model/model.pth, ~/.model/config.json
  4. docker run -it \